tutek1/DTLabs/03_Platformer2D/lab03.md

 #### TileSet Physics
 Let's add collision shapes to our tile, so that the player, once we add them later, will collide with the environment.

 First, we need to add a physics layer to the tileset.
 The **physics layer** is a specific setup of a collision layer and mask.
-This way, you don't need to setup collision layers and masks for each tile but only set the physics layer to those tiles.
+This way, you don't need to set up collision layers and masks for each tile but only set the physics layer to those tiles.

 With the tileset resource open, look in the **Inspector** and:
 1. Open the dropdown called **Physics Layers**